MinhLeDinh-HCMUT/Pulse-width-measuring-with-Timer-on-PIC-microcontroller/README.md

-# Pulse width measuring with Timers on PIC-microcontroller using Special Function Register (SFR)
+# Pulse width measuring with Timers on PIC microcontroller using Special Function Register (SFR)

 ## Microcontrollers used
 - PIC16F877